Fireye04/coffee/content/blog/nixos-is-for-crazy-people.md

 Imagine, if you will, me waking up, configuring nixos, going about my day, configuring nixos, and going to sleep...
 For two weeks.
 (Now, this did include a full port of every single significant arch dotfile into nix's homemanager, which was no easy task.)
+BUT STILL, THAT'S CRAZY.

 ### The learning curve